-Legal matters incident to the authorization, issuance and sale of the Bonds by the County are subject to the approving legal opinion of Foster Pepper PLLC, Bond Counsel.
-The form of the opinion of Bond Counsel with respect to the Bonds is attached as Appendix A. The opinion of Bond Counsel is given based on factual representations made to Bond Counsel, and under existing law, as of the date of the initial delivery of the Bonds, and Bond Counsel assumes no obligation to revise or supplement its opinion to reflect any facts or circumstances that may thereafter come to its attention, or any changes in law that may thereafter occur.
-The opinion of Bond Counsel is an expression of its professional judgment on the matters expressly addressed in its opinion and does not constitute a guarantee of result.
+Legal matters incident to the authorization, issuance and sale of the Bonds by the County are subject to the approving legal opinion of Hillis Clark Martin & Peterson P.S., Bond Counsel.
+Forms of the opinions of Bond Counsel with respect to the Bonds are attached hereto as Appendix A. The opinions of Bond Counsel are given based on factual representations made to Bond Counsel, and under existing law, as of the date of the initial delivery of the Bonds, and Bond Counsel assumes no obligation to revise or supplement its opinions to reflect any facts or circumstances that may thereafter come to its attention, or any changes in law that may thereafter occur.
+The opinions of Bond Counsel are an expression of its professional judgment on the matters expressly addressed in its opinion and does not constitute a guarantee of result.
+Bond Counsel will be compensated only upon the issuance and sale of the Bonds.